 Broad Authority with a Clear Boundary

-Arizona gives UTMA custodians significant flexibility.
-A custodian can buy, sell, invest, and manage custodial property the same way any unmarried adult owner could manage their own assets.
-There is no need to petition a court for permission to make routine financial decisions on behalf of the minor.
+Under Arizona law, UTMA custodians have significant flexibility.
+A custodian can buy, sell, invest, and manage custodial property.
+The custodian acts just as any unmarried adult owner would with their own assets.

 A custodian, acting in a custodial capacity, has all the rights, powers and authority over custodial property that unmarried adult owners have over their own property, but a custodian may exercise those rights, powers and authority in that capacity only.